techsoysauce/techsoysauce.github.io/_posts/2021-06-29-first-post.markdown

 post so let's hope this is the start of a wonderful cloud learning journey.

 For now, i'll keep it brief and short.
-I hope to document the technologies i have learned and key takeaway points.
+I hope to document the technologies I have learned and key takeaway points.

 It's a wonderful time to be alive!